Inferring the Energy and Distance Distributions of Fast Radio Bursts using the First CHIME/FRB Catalog: Methodology

+The evaluation of the different candidate population models $\zeta_{ij}$ is possible through the construction of weights $W_m(F, \dm, \mathbf{\Theta}, \bm \lambda)$.
+The formalism is as follows.
 Each injected event $m$ has its own parameter-dependent weight $W_m(F, \dm, \mathbf{\Theta}, \bm \lambda)$, which means each weight depends on the properties of each synthetic burst.
 These weights are constructed to be the ratio of how many bursts were injected to how many occurred on the sky during the survey for a given set of model parameters $\bm \lambda$.
 Thus, assuming the parameters $\bm \lambda$ are true, then for every injected burst with properties $F$ and $\dm$, we should have instead injected a number equal to $W_m(F, \dm, \mathbf{\Theta}, \bm \lambda)$ in order to exactly match the observed sky population.

 To obtain the property-dependent weights $W_m(F, \dm, \mathbf{\Theta}, \bm \lambda)$, for each synthetic burst $m$ with properties $F$ and $\dm$, using the model parameters $\mathbf{\Theta}$ and $\bm \lambda$, we divide the full injected population of bursts on the sky by the initial injected population of bursts: